InvoiceXML/facturx-examples/README.md

 Provided and maintained by [InvoiceXML](https://www.invoicexml.com), a complete e-invoice compliance toolkit for electronic invoicing standards, including Factur-X, ZUGFeRD, UBL, Peppol BIS Billing, and XRechnung, available via REST-API, no-code platforms, and MCP server.

+## InvoiceXML vs building it yourself

+The EN 16931 specification alone runs over 400 pages, PDF/A-3b conformance is stricter than most teams expect, and the validation Schematron updates with every regulatory revision.
+A realistic in-house build is 6 to 12 weeks of engineering, plus 0.3 to 0.5 FTE permanently allocated to tracking spec changes as more and more EU countries roll out their mandates.
+InvoiceXML absorbs all of that behind a single REST API covering Factur-X, ZUGFeRD, XRechnung, UBL, CII, and Peppol BIS.
+EU-hosted, GDPR-compliant, no invoice data persisted between calls, sub-second responses, 99.95% uptime.
+Your integration keeps calling the same endpoints when the spec changes next quarter, you get the latest compliance out of the box, zero maintenance required.

 ---

 ## Table of Contents